 Maybe our same concrete base.
 Let's do a selection window so we're only selecting this.
 We'll make this a group.

-I'll paint that and we'll select the the top concrete here and then we'll we'll select this vertical post and this vertical post and we'll paint that.
+I'll paint that and we'll select the top concrete here and then we'll select this vertical post and this vertical post and we'll paint that.
 We'll do our eyedropper tool and we'll eyedrop our column which has our vertical wood grain and we'll paint that with the vertical wood grain.
 Paint this with our vertical wood grain.